SPoovathumkadavil/Syvio-Detrola/BIO/AP/3 - Cellular Energetics.md

 ### ==Types of Reactions==

 - **Exergonic** reactions are those in which the products have less energy than the reactants.
+Exergonic reactions are also called catabolic.

 - The course of a reaction can be represented by an energy diagram.
 You’ll notice that **energy is represented along the y-axis.**